stethoscope-js/stethoscope.js.org/docs/get-started.md

 ## After creating your repository

 The following steps apply to your new repository, not the [stethoscope-js/stethoscope](https://github.com/stethoscope-js/stethoscope) template repository.

+### Enable publishing

+To access your [API endpoints](./api), you have to enable publishing using GitHub Pages:

+1. Go to your repository settings page
+2. Scroll to "GitHub Pages" settings
+3. Under "Source", change "None" to "master"
+4. Click on "Save"

+After saving, you will see confirmation text "Your site is ready to be published at...".
+For more information on enabling GitHub Pages, see the article on the GitHub website: [Configuring a publishing source for your GitHub Pages site](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).

 ### Deleting sample data